Skip to main content

 Session seed (RAM)After unlock, the expanded seed lives in a process-local map so Dilithium and KEM operations can run in-session.

 Privy never replaces the envelope by itself.
 It gets you a wallet that can sign.
-Signing is the bridge we finally leaned on harder.
+Signing is the bridge we leaned on harder.

 The sessionStorage detour

 For a while we mirrored the decrypted seed into sessionStorage so a full tab reload did not force another unlock step.
 That traded convenience for a wider persistence story than we wanted for high-value key material.
 Session seed is now memory-only: it dies with a hard reload, and the next paint runs wallet-derived unlock first, then PIN if needed.
-Fewer persistence layers keeps the mental model simple for integrators: chain commitments are durable, the envelope is durable, the unlocked seed is ephemeral for that browsing session.

 Options we seriously considered